 God has led us to see all walks of life and the underserved, witnessing firsthand the consequences of undiagnosed or misdiagnosed hearing loss.
 He has provided us a platform to help other families and we intend to use it.

 This program was started after recent statistics indicate that most combat veterans returned home with some form of hearing loss.
 It's the #1 disability in returning members of our armed forces.
-I think about the sacrifices our military veterans have made so that I can enjoy the things I love and how difficult those things would be with damaged hearing.
+I think about the sacrifices our military veterans & first responders have made so that I can enjoy the things I love and how difficult those things would be with damaged hearing.
 Hearing a turkey gobble in the spring, the crunch of the leaves as a buck trails a hot doe on a crisp November morning, the sound of a buzz bait as it ripples the waters surface, the way a drag sounds as a fish is peeling line off the reel - just to name a few.
 Part of why I love those things is the peace I feel when I'm surrounded by nature.
 Being grateful for our military, having a servant’s heart, co-founding a hearing charity and loving the outdoors has all led to this program.
 Our goals are to reach returning combat veterans to help provide the resources they need to restore their hearing while being able to afford them healing opportunities in the outdoors with hunting and fishing adventures.